Rewards and consequences

 - rewards trips for good attendance and behaviour

 - end of year and end of school ceremonies

 Our students have the right to learn in a safe environment, without disruption from other students.
 Our system of consequences is there to keep our students safe, to create a calm environment for learning, and also to give students a chance to reflect and change their behaviour when it falls short of our expectations.

 Staff follow a consequences grid to ensure they treat students fairly and consistently.
-The grid has seven levels, from C0 to C7.
-Below are some examples of poor behaviour choices, and the consequences they bring.
+The grid has seven levels, from C1 to C7.
+The grid is published in our full Behaviour, Rewards and Sanctions Policy.